College Planning Made Easy

 ISAC Scholarship and Grant Applications:

-Our first online application, for the Illinois National Guard (ING) Grant is now available.
-If you are a member of the Illinois National Guard, find out if you are eligible for the grant and apply online now!
+The 2015-16 Illinois National Guard (ING) Grant application is now available.
+If you are a member of the Illinois National Guard, apply online now to find out if you are eligible for the grant.

 ING Grant applicants can complete and submit program applications using their ISAC Student Portal profile information--the system will automatically fill in those items on the ING application, and then process it after you complete the rest.